Danko-Lab/E-P_contacts/README.md

   * rpy2
 - R >= 3.0

+### Installation
+If you have Python enviroment on Linux, please run pip command to install the above packages.

 ### Pairs files
 In all of the provided code, the source for Micro-C contact information is from processed pairs files generated via the distiller-nf algorithm.
 Most of these processed files can be found in the GEO dataset for this project: GSE206131.
 Other are available at ftp://cbsuftp.tc.cornell.edu/danko/hub/MicroC_pairs_files/.